Radical Expressions Definitions Flashcards | Channels for Pearson+

 Square Root

-A value that, when multiplied by itself, results in the original number; positive numbers have both positive and negative forms.Principal Root
+A value that, when multiplied by itself, yields the original positive number; always two for positive numbers: one positive, one negative.Radical Symbol

-The nonnegative solution indicated by the radical symbol alone, representing the main square root of a number.Radical Symbol
+A notation used to indicate the root of a number, with the default meaning being the positive root unless a negative sign is present.Principal Root

-A notation used to indicate the root of a number, with the index sometimes shown at its upper left.Negative Root
+The positive value obtained from a radical expression, indicated by the radical symbol without a negative sign.Negative Root

-The solution to a root that is the negative counterpart of the principal root, shown by a minus sign before the radical.Cube Root
+The negative value associated with a radical, shown by placing a minus sign in front of the radical symbol.Radicand

-A value that, when used three times in multiplication, gives the original number; always matches the sign of the original number.Nth Root
+A root with an index that is an even number, resulting in two real roots for positive radicands and imaginary results for negative radicands.Odd Index

-A number that is the product of an integer multiplied by itself, such as 9 or 36.Perfect Cube
+A root with an index that is an odd number, allowing both positive and negative radicands to yield real roots matching the sign of the radicand.Imaginary Number

-A number that is the product of an integer used three times in multiplication, such as 8 or 27.Even Index
+A result that occurs when taking an even root of a negative radicand, indicating no real solution exists.Cube Root

-A root with an index that is an even number, resulting in two real roots for positive radicands and imaginary results for negatives.Odd Index
+A value that, when used three times in multiplication, produces the original number; always one real root matching the radicand's sign.Perfect Power

-A root with an index that is an odd number, always yielding one real root that matches the sign of the radicand.Exponent
+A number that can be expressed as an integer raised to an integer exponent, such as perfect squares or cubes.Exponent

-A number indicating how many times a base is multiplied by itself; roots are the inverse operation.Plus-Minus Notation
+A number indicating how many times a base is multiplied by itself; used in relation to roots as the inverse operation.Shortcut Rule

-A shorthand indicating both the positive and negative roots, written as ± before the radical symbol.
+A method where, if the exponent inside a radical matches the index, the radical and exponent cancel, leaving the base.